TIPS ABOUT BUYING AN INSTRUMENT

 What is an instrument really worth?
 The simple answer is that just like anything else, an instrument is worth what someone is prepared to pay for it.
 Instrument prices will tend to find their own level in the market place, but always remember that different people have different reasons for liking or disliking a particular instrument.
 Before you buy any instrument always look at it carefully and if possible play it before you make up your mind about it (although this may not be possible), and never buy from anyone who won’t guarantee giving you a full refund of your money if for some reason you’re not satisfied with it -

 Are expensive instruments really worth it?
 The simple rule here is that as with most things in life, generally speaking you get what you pay for.
-Higher priced instruments are usually well designed, well constructed, made of better materials, better sounding, easier to play, longer lasting, and they have a known or desirable pedigree.
+Higher priced instruments usually command such prices because they are usually well designed, nicely constructed out of better materials, better sounding, easier to play, longer lasting, and they often have a known or desirable pedigree.
 They may also be a good investment because they may increase in value over the years, but this can never be guaranteed because like all things, prices may go down as well as up.
 The golden rule is that you should never buy an instrument purely as an investment, but always buy one because you really like it and enjoy playing it.

 Remember that many of today’s highly sought-